CineMPC: Controlling Camera Intrinsics and Extrinsics for Autonomous Cinematography: Related work

 \section{Related work}

-Related work on drones and cinematography can be grouped in two main research streams: how to interface with the drones and how to make them more autonomous.
-Although it is not the focus of our work, the design of new user-friendly interfaces to help direct the drones with cinematographic purposes is essential for real world adoption of drones in cinematography.
-There are several efforts on this topic, for example to simplify the trajectory definition \cite{gebhardt2016airways} or to provide a touchable interface, XPose \cite{lan2017xpose}, that lets users specify how to take a shot of a target and then automatically moves the drone to the final position that satisfies the users' requirements.
-Closer to our goals is the stream of related work to making the drones more independent.

-\paragraph*{Drone trajectory generation} Several works focus on making the trajectory of the drone smoother while recording.
-Given a set of way points, an MPC problem can control the drone to avoid unstable trajectories while passing trough the way points \cite{rousseau2018quadcopter}.
-Another solution that executes a feasible and smooth trajectory along way points is shown in \cite{gebhardt2018optimizing} in combination with a user-friendly interface to introduce the way points.
+Several works focus on making the trajectory of the drone smoother while recording.
+Given a set of way-points, different MPC formulations are used to control the drone to avoid unstable trajectories while passing through the points \cite{rousseau2018quadcopter, gebhardt2018optimizing}.
 A multi-drone approach is presented in \cite{alcantara2020optimal}, obtaining coordinated cinematography trajectories in a distributed way, improving visibility and avoiding occlusions.

-\paragraph*{Automatic drone control to improve aesthetics} Several solutions adapt classic cinematographic concepts to control the drone in such a way that the recording obtained is visually pleasant.
-Some works focus on finding optimal views considering a static scene.
-This enables the drone to move to a position where requirements from canonical static shots, like the rule of thirds, or other composition guidelines are satisfied \cite{xiong2017automatic}.
-Besides the aesthetics, it is often essential to transition between positions in a secure way (keeping a safe distance from the targets) \cite{joubert2016towards}.

-Other solutions consider a dynamic scene and try to satisfy the aesthetic constraints in real time.
-A model predictive control (MPC) strategy is used in \cite{nageli2017real} to film scenes while tracking and recording multiple targets, according to some cinematographic standards, i.e. position of the targets on the images.
-This approach is extended to a multi drone context \cite{nageli2017realmulti}, solving the additional challenges, like avoiding drone-to-drone occlusions and collisions.
-Another recent multidrone platform \cite{alcantara2020autonomous} provides a system that lets the user choose among a list of canonical drone shots according to \cite{smith2016photographer}.
-They take care of the coordination between the drones, keeping all the physical and artistic constraints as stated by the user.
+Other solutions adapt classic cinematographic concepts to control the drone in such a way that the recording obtained is visually pleasant.
+Some works focus on finding optimal views considering a static scene, enabling canonical static shots, like the rule of thirds~\cite{xiong2017automatic}.
+Besides the aesthetics, it is often essential to transition between positions in a secure way, keeping a safe distance from the targets~\cite{joubert2016towards}.
+MPC is used in \cite{nageli2017real} to film scenes while tracking and recording multiple targets, according to some cinematographic standards, i.e., position of targets on the image.
+This approach is extended to a multi drone context \cite{nageli2017realmulti}, solving additional challenges like drone-to-drone occlusions and collisions.
+In \cite{alcantara2020autonomous}, a multidrone platform lets the user choose among a list of canonical drone shots according to \cite{smith2016photographer}.
+Recently,~\cite{kratky2021autonomous} presents a control technique for a team of robots while they record a target under various lighting sources.

 Finally, combining both goals, the solution presented in \cite{bonatti2020autonomous} offers a fully autonomous drone platform that is able to follow an actor while obtaining aesthetic film footage, thanks to avoidance of occlusions, obstacles and jerky trajectories together with fulfillment of canonical shots requirements.